-In the past he has owned a Beechcraft Bonanza 35, a Beechcraft Baron 55, a Pitts S1T, an Espano Aviation Casa Saeta Jet trainer (actually designed by Willie Messerschmitt), a North American T28C (the very first one the U.S. Navy-owned), a Hughes 500 helicopter (the military version and actual Vietnam Veteran, an OH6), and a Cessna 337 (another actual military version and Vietnam Veteran, an O2A).
+In the past he has owned a Beechcraft Bonanza V35, a Beechcraft Baron 55, a Pitts S1T, a Pitts M12, an Espano Aviation Casa Saeta Jet trainer (actually designed by Willie Messerschmitt), a North American T28C (the very first one the U.S. Navy-owned), a Hughes 500 helicopter (the military version and actual Vietnam Veteran, an OH6), and a Cessna 337 (another actual military version and Vietnam Veteran, an O2A).

 Gary is a Colonel [member] in the Commemorative Air Force (CAF) and formerly was the aircraft coordinator for the B25 Devil Dog.
 Gary is an aircraft sponsor for both the B25 “Devil Dog” and B25 “Yellow Rose”.

 Gary has litigated cases in over 30 states, in Federal District Courts, and in federal district and Courts of Appeals.
 He is licensed to practice before the United States Supreme Court and Alaska, Arkansas, Colorado, Texas, and Wyoming.

 He has published over 50 legal articles; co-authored a textbook, Texas Drunk Driving Law; and taught defense lawyers, prosecutors, and judges in over 280 legal seminars.

 Most important, Gary was the 1st DWI Specialist in the State of Texas.

 He understands the impact on a pilot with a suspended driver’s license due to a DWI arrest.